ISIS Fast Facts

 August 6, 2014 - ISIS fighters attack the northern Iraqi town of Sinjar, home of a religious minority group called the Yazidis.
 More than 30,000 Yazidi families are stranded in the Sinjar Mountains.
 A Yazidi lawmaker says that 500 men have been killed, 70 children have died of thirst and women are being sold into slavery.

 August 8, 2014 - Two US jet fighters bomb ISIS artillery units in Iraq.
-President Barack Obama authorizes "targeted airstrikes" if needed to protect US personnel and prevent potential genocide of minority groups.
+US President Barack Obama authorizes "targeted airstrikes" if needed to protect US personnel and prevent potential genocide of minority groups.

 August 19, 2014 - ISIS posts a video showing the beheading of US journalist James Foley, missing in Syria since 2012.

 September 2, 2014 - ISIS releases a video showing the beheading of US journalist Steven Sotloff.
-Sotloff's apparent executioner speaks in the same British accent as the man who purportedly killed Foley.
+The apparent executioner speaks in the same British accent as the man who purportedly killed Foley.

-September 11, 2014 - The CIA announces that the number of people fighting for ISIS may be more than three times the previous estimates.
+September 11, 2014 - The CIA announces that the number of ISIS fighters may be more than three times the previous estimates.

-September 13, 2014 - ISIS militants post a video showing the apparent execution of British aid worker David Haines.
+September 13, 2014 - ISIS posts a video showing the apparent execution of British aid worker David Haines.

 September 23, 2014 - The United States carries out airstrikes against ISIS.

-October 3, 2014 - ISIS releases a video showing the apparent beheading of British hostage Alan Henning.
+October 3, 2014 - ISIS releases a video showing the apparent beheading of British hostage, Alan Henning.

 November 3, 2014 - The Iraqi government announces ISIS militants have killed 322 members of a Sunni tribe in a series of executions.